 APPEALS

 Any exceptions to any requirements or regulations would require approval by the Graduate Council.
-A Request for Exceptions or Exemptions form should be obtained from the Office of Academics, completed, and returned to the Vice President for Academics.
+An academic petition form can be obtained from the appropriate graduate director's office, completed, and returned to the associate vice president for academics.

 TRANSCRIPTS